ardera/flutter-pi/README.md

 ## 📰 NEWS
-- flutter-pi now requires `libsystemd-dev` and `libudev-dev` at compile-time. (`libudev-dev` is actually optional.
+- flutter-pi now requires `libsystemd-dev`, `libinput-dev` and `libudev-dev` at compile-time. (`libudev-dev` is actually optional.
 To build without udev support, use cmake.)
 - flutter-pi and the engine binaries updated for flutter 1.20.
 - the layout of the engine-binaries branch has changed, please see the readme in the engine-binaries branch.
 - it's possible to run flutter-pi in AOT mode now.
 Instructions for that are WIP.